erik78se/operator-gitlab-runner/gitlab-runner/README.md

 The charm works like this:

-* Installs gitab-runner upstream repos as described here: https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/install/linux-repository.md
+* Installs gitlab-runner upstream repos as described here: https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/install/linux-repository.md

 * Configures and registers a single docker or lxd runner using the configured gitlab-registration-token.